How do I get an S-Rating?

 - Suppliers need to have a code of conduct implemented at their site.

-- Suppliers need to have a policy in place regarding human rights and working conditions, including at least the topics child labor and young workers, wages and benefits, working hours, modern slavery, freedom of association and collective bargaining as well as harassment and non-discrimination.
+- Suppliers need to have a policy in place regarding human rights and working conditions, including at least the topics child labor and young workers, wages and benefits, working hours, modern slavery (i.e. slavery, servitude and forced or compulsory labour and human trafficking), freedom of association and collective bargaining as well as harassment and non-discrimination.

-- Suppliers need to have a policy in place regarding health and safety, including at least the topics emergency preparedness, incident and accident management, workplace ergonomics and fire protection.
+- Suppliers need to have a policy in place regarding health and safety, including at least the topics emergency preparedness, incident and accident management and fire protection.

-- Suppliers need to have a policy in place regarding business ethics, including at least the topics corruption, extortion and bribery, privacy and conflicts of interest.
+- Suppliers need to have a policy in place regarding business ethics, including at least the topics conflicts of interests as well as Anti-Corruption and Anti-Money Laundering.

-- Suppliers need to have a policy in place regarding environmental sustainability, including at least the topics greenhouse gas emissions, energy efficiency and renewable energy as well as sustainable resources management and waste reduction.
+- Suppliers need to have a policy in place regarding environmental sustainability, including at least the topics greenhouse gas emissions reporting, energy efficiency, renewable energy as well as sustainable resources management and waste reduction.

 For more information on drawing up a declaration of principles, please see the FAQs.